rmclelland10/nlp_assessment/README.md

 # PART-2
 WORD-BASED FEATURES:
 * Bag of Words (BoW) model
-* Medical term word comparisons (based upon medical words / sentence, and medical words / label or classification)
+* # Medical term words / Total # of words, per sentence
+* # Medical term words normalized across all sentences (and their labels/class), per sentence
-* Neighbor sentence (sentence before / sentence after) having the same classification of the sentence at hand
+* Neighbor sentence comparison (sentence before / sentence after) having the same classification of the sentence at hand

 PARAMETERS THAT NEED SET
 * text_filename - file to be read